huipengcheng/PKM/Linux Setup.md

 ### FSearch
 Just like *Everything* in Windows.

-### Solaar
-A third-party Logitech device driver in linux, which installed by pacman and called `solaar-git`.

 ### Screenshot
 I install two screenshot program: gscrenshot, which is a mini CLI program, and flameshot, which has a GUI and a lot of functions.